The Bankrate promise

 1. Try your own mortgage lender first

 Mortgage lenders focus on forming relationships with borrowers.
-If you’re trying to refinance but have bad credit, you’ll need to spend some time finding an option that works for your unique financial picture.
-This effort should start with your current lender or loan servicer since you are already their customer.
+If you’re trying to refinance but have bad credit, you’ll need to spend some time finding the right refinance option for you.
+Start with your current lender or loan servicer since you are already their customer.

-If your mortgage is with a financial institution, contact the officer or employee you dealt with originally, if they are still there.
-If not, “get a referral to a specific person,” advises Leslie Tayne, a financial debt resolution attorney with Tayne Law Group and author of “Life & Debt.”
-“Having the name of someone and something in common like the referral source is an excellent way to start building the relationship.
+Contact the officer or employee you originally worked with at your lender if they are still there.
+If not, “get a referral to a specific person,” says Leslie Tayne, a financial debt resolution attorney with Tayne Law Group and author of “Life & Debt.”
+“Having the name of someone and something in common, like the referral source, is an excellent way to start building the relationship.
 Explain your needs and find out the options the bank can offer to you.”

-What you really want is the benefit of the doubt.
 If a lender looks at your debt-to-income ratio (DTI) and your loan-to-value ratio (LTV), as well as other factors, and your application is in a gray zone, it can go either way.
-You want a “yes” — and if you have a relationship with the lender, perhaps even having checking or savings accounts with them, then maybe that will be in your favor.
+You want a “yes,” — and if you have a relationship with the lender, perhaps even having checking or savings accounts with them, that may be in your favor.

 “Communicate often and be prepared with the [financials] the bank will be requesting to back up your request for funding,” says Tayne.
 “Being organized and responsive is vital.
 The banker will appreciate you helping him/her do their job better, which is to put the loan together for underwriting.”